IFOPA Board of Directors and Officers

 Nadine Großmann was correctly diagnosed with FOP at the age of 15 in 2007, but it took seven more years until she learned about the IFOPA and other national organizations, such as FOP Germany.

 She is determined and dedicated to doing her part to help find a cure for FOP and to raise as much awareness and funds as possible to educate people and to identify the yet undiagnosed.
-She has done a few fundraising events and has given a number of interviews for national and international magazines and newspapers and was also filmed twice by German TV stations.
+She has done a few fundraising events and has given a number of interviews for national and international magazines and newspapers, as well as German TV stations.
+Nadine is also part of an award-winning Germany-wide awareness campaign for people living with rare diseases—Mensch #wiedu ("People #likeyou").

 Secretary